- David Block

 - Stephen Chua

-- Stephen Chua obtained his PhD in 2019 from the Nanyang Technological University (NTU), Singapore, where his doctoral work involved borehole data for subsurface geological modeling and using records from sediment cores in Singapore to reconstruct Holocene sea level and morphological and environmental changes.
+- Stephen Chua obtained his PhD from the Nanyang Technological University (NTU), Singapore, where his doctoral work involved borehole data for subsurface geological modeling and using records from sediment cores in Singapore to reconstruct Holocene sea level and morphological and environmental changes.
 Stephen is currently a research fellow in the Earth Observatory of Singapore looking at palaeoenvironmental change in Singapore and the region.
 He is also passionate about discipleship, outreach, and apologetics, and is currently serving in Alpha ministry in his home church.

 - Mark Clark